cmsca/datascience_public/lessons/intro_to_sql.md

 ## Desired outcomes from this session:

 The purpose of this session is to ensure each participant feels comfortable with the basics of SQL.
-We'll cover:

 - [ ] Intro